LukeZane118/FIBA/README.md

 **Authors**: Lu Zhang, Baolin Zheng \
 **Codes**: https://github.com/LukeZane118/FIBA

-Note: Other baselines is preparing...
+Note: Other baselines are preparing...
 ## Environment

 The code was developed and tested on the following python environment: